Poznań Stadium

-From June 2013 to June 2018, the stadium was called INEA Stadion, because of a sponsorship with telecom operator Inea.
+From July 2023 the stadium is called ENEA Stadion, for sponsorship reasons.

 History

 Construction works of the Municipal Stadium began in 1968.
 Like most stadiums in those times, it was built on artificial hills on which concrete benches and crown of the stadium was later formed.
 The construction consisted of three stands (in a characteristic U-shaped style), while the place dedicated for the fourth stand was left free.
 Swimming pool and gyms were supposed to be built there, but that plan was never realized.
 It took almost 12 years to complete the whole structure.
-The first match of the new stadium was a 1-1 draw between Lech Poznan and Motor Lublin played on 23 August 1980 with an audience of 18,000 people.
+The first match of the new stadium was a 1–1 draw between Lech Poznan and Motor Lublin played on 23 August 1980 with an audience of 18,000 people.
 The first goal scorer for the home team at the new stadium was Marek Skurczyński.

 Six years later the most specific elements of the stadium were built - four 56-meter-high masts with floodlights whose total illuminance was 1890 lux.
-Floodlights were used for the first time in a match between National teams of Poland and Greece (2-1).
+Floodlights were used for the first time in a match between National teams of Poland and Greece (2–1).

 Record attendance was noted on 8 April 1984, when the stadium was filled with about 45,000 spectators, while the official capacity at that time was only 40,000.
 The opponent was Widzew Łódź and the match ended 1–0 with a victory for Lech Poznan.
 A few years later, Municipal Stadium was equipped with an electronic scoreboard, which was placed behind the sector number 8.
-For many years, there had not been any modernization work besides installing new plastic chairs in the early '90s.
+For many years, there had not been any modernization work besides installing new plastic chairs in the early 1990s.

-In this stadium Lech Poznan began its "golden age".
-In the 1980s and 1990s, Lech won six league titles (1983, 1984, 1990, 1992, 1993, 2010), five Polish Cups (1982, 1984, 1988, 2004, 2009) and four Polish SuperCup (1990, 1992, 2004, 2009).
+In this stadium, Lech Poznan began its "golden age".
+In the 1980s and 1990s, Lech won five league titles (1982–83, 1983–84, 1989–90, 1991–92, 1992–93), three Polish Cups (1981–82, 1983–84, 1987–88) and two Polish Super Cups (1990, 1992).

 Reconstruction

 Process of complete reconstruction of the stadium began in mid-2003.
 The first stage of works was to complete the missing stand.
-The new North stand “completed” the characteristic U-shaped construction style of the stadium and increased its capacity by an additional 8,124 seats.
+The new North stand "completed" the characteristic U-shaped construction style of the stadium and increased its capacity by an additional 8,124 seats.
 The stand was opened in March 2004.
 Almost two years later, the roof construction covering all seats on north stand was built.
-At the same time the stadium was equipped with an under-soil heating system.
-Also floodlights mast modernization took place in the same year.
-In January 2006, construction of stands no. II (South stand) began in place of demolished old stadium’s sections occupied by the Lech Poznań supporters section.
+At the same time, the stadium was equipped with an under-soil heating system.
+Also, floodlights mast modernization took place in the same year.
+In January 2006, construction of stands no. II (South stand) began in place of demolished old stadium's sections occupied by the Lech Poznań supporters section.
 This part of the stadium was traditionally called “Kocioł” (Polish “Boiler”).
 The construction of first two storeys of this 3-level stand were completed in February 2007, with work on the third one finalized in September 2008.
 This resulted in the increase in capacity of the entire stand to about 9,000 seats.